-Fiber is the future, and WK&T is bringing it to Weakley and Henry counties.
+Fiber is the future, and WK&T is bringing it to Henry, Lyon and Weakley counties.

 For the past decade, WK&T has pursued state and federal grants and developed unique public-private partnerships to aggressively expand fiber broadband throughout the West Kentucky and Tennessee region.

 In 2009, WK&T pursued and was awarded a $123.8 million grant/loan through the American Recovery and Reinvestment Act — the largest amount awarded by the federal government that year.
 Since then, WK&T has continued to impact its service area, providing the critical infrastructure to support and enrich the lives of residents and businesses in Weakley and Henry counties.

 - 2016 — WK&T announces fiber broadband is coming to Martin, Tennessee.

 - 2018 — WK&T announces fiber broadband is coming to Dresden, Tennessee; WK&T receives a $3 million grant to bring fiber to Dukedom, Tennessee.
 WK&T contributes $450,000 to the project.

 - 2019 — WK&T receives a $2 million matching grant to bring fiber broadband to the area of Henry County that lies east of Highway 79 and west of Kentucky Lake.
 WK&T will match these funds, investing more than $4 million in the fiber broadband network.
 Fiber broadband has the power to transform a region and change lives through:

 - Job growth

 - Economic development

 WK&T will continue to pursue innovative ways to improve its service area.
 To stay informed on the latest fiber broadband news, sign up for the email newsletter above and follow us on Facebook at www.facebook.com/wkttelecom.